Image by sombra e luz

-The next time you see a guy running through the town centre and leaping over the couple sitting on the bench, don’t automatically assume that he’s just stolen a purse from a helpless old lady.
+The next time you see a guy running through the town center and leaping over the couple sitting on the bench, don’t automatically assume that he’s just stolen a purse from a helpless old lady.
 It could be that he’s one of these new-fangled freerunners.

 What is a freerunner?